catarinamcbatista/seattle_house_prices_group3/README.md

 Overall, we discovered grade, location, and the square foot of the living area have positive affect on predicting house prices and were some of the main features to determine if a house would be expensive or not.

+In order to better understand out thought proccess, we have uploaded different documents which reflect various types of information related to our project.

+regression_project.sql: answered questions related to the project Project Draft [Seattle Housing] : viual representation of our main point throughout the project Model_export_data_v1.csv: the data which was provided for the assembilng of the model Master-Notebook-v2.3.ipynb: Notebook containing different approaches that we have tried and disregarded Master-Notebook-v2.3.FINAL.ipynb : Final Notebook containing the latest version of our model